 \begin{cor} Assume that $X'$ is an open subscheme of $X$ and $Y'=f^{-1}(X')$.
 Then any $Y'$-blow up $X'_i\to X'$ extends to a $Y$-blow up $X_i\to X$. \end{cor} \begin{proof} Let $f':Y'\to X'$ be the restriction of $f$, so $f'_*(\calO_{Y'})$ is the restriction of $f_*(\calO_Y)$ on $X'$.
-By the lemma, a $Y'$-blow up of $X'$ is determined by a finitely generated $\calO_{X'}$-submodule $\calE'\subset f'_*\calO_{Y'}$ containing the image of $\calO_{X'}$.
-By \cite[6.9.7]{EGAI}, one can extend $\calE'$ to a finitely generated $\calO_X$-submodule $\calE\subset f_*(\calO_Y)$.
+By the lemma, a $Y'$-blow up of $X'$ is determined by a finitely generated $\calO_{X'}$-submodule $\calE'\subset f'_*(\calO_{Y'})$ containing the image of $\calO_{X'}$.
+By \cite[6.9.7]{egaI}, one can extend $\calE'$ to a finitely generated $\calO_X$-submodule $\calE\subset f_*(\calO_Y)$.
 Replacing $\calE$ by $\calE+\calO_X$, if necessary, we can achieve that $\calE$ contains the image of $\calO_X$.
 Now, $\calE$ defines a required extension of the blow up. \end{proof}

-\begin{rem} Lema \ref{expblowuplem} indicates that the notion of $Y$-blow up is in some sense a generalization of the notion of $U$-admissible blow up, where $i:U\into X$ is a schematically dense open subscheme, to the case of an arbitrary affine morphism $Y\to X$.
-Indeed, there is much similarity, but the notions are not equivalent in general: both $U$-admissible blow ups and $U$-blow ups are of the form $\Proj(\oplus_{n=0}^\infty\calE^n)$, but in the first case $\calE$ is an $\calO_X$-submodule of $\calO_X$ which is trivial over $U$, and in the second one $\calE$ is an $\calO_X$-submodule of $i_*\calO_U$ that contains $\calO_X$ (so, it is trivial over $U$ as well).
-Basic facts concerning compositions, extensions, etc., (see the above lemmas) hold for both families of $U$-modifications, but a slight advantage of our definition is that the proofs seem to be easier.
+\begin{rem} (i) Lemma \ref{expblowuplem} indicates that the notion of $Y$-blow up is in some sense a generalization of the notion of $U$-admissible blow up, where $i:U\into X$ is a schematically dense open subscheme, to the case of an arbitrary affine morphism $Y\to X$.
+Indeed, there is much similarity, but the notions are not equivalent in general: both $U$-admissible blow ups and $U$-blow ups are of the form $\Proj(\oplus_{n=0}^\infty\calE^n)$, but in the first case $\calE$ is an $\calO_X$-submodule of $\calO_X$ which is trivial over $U$, and in the second one $\calE$ is an $\calO_X$-submodule of $i_*(\calO_U)$ that contains $\calO_X$ (so, it is trivial over $U$ as well).
+The important case when these notions agree was pointed out by the referee: it follows from \cite[$\rm II$, 3.1.8(iii)]{ega} that $U$-admissible blow ups and $U$-blow ups agree when $X\setminus U$ is the zero set of an invertible sheaf of ideals.

+(ii) Basic facts concerning compositions, extensions, etc., (see the above lemmas) hold for both families of $U$-modifications, but a slight advantage of $U$-blow ups is that the proofs seem to be easier.
 For example, compare with \cite[1.2]{Con} where one proves that $U$-admissible blow ups are preserved by compositions. \end{rem}

 The following lemma is an analog of \cite[4.4]{BL}.